Reading Time: 8 minutes

 Military Veterans Suicide Prevention and Crisis Lines

 - Homelessness Hotline: 877-424-3838.
-A crisis line for veterans who are currently experiencing homelessness or at risk of homelessness.
+This VA crisis line is for Veterans currently experiencing homelessness or are at risk of homelessness.
 Family members and supporters of veterans at risk can also call.

-If you or someone you love is experiencing a substance use disorder, help is available.
+If you or someone you love is experiencing a substance use disorder, help is close by.
 Treatment specialists are available to assist you in finding a rehab center that specializes in caring for military veterans.